 The Nominating and Corporate Governance Committee is comprised of Messrs.
 Allen, Carroll and Cherry, with Mr. Allen serving as chairman.
-We adopted a Nominating and Corporate Governance Committee, which details the principal functions of the Nominating and Corporate Governance Committee, including:
+The Board has determined that each of the directors serving on the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable rules of the SEC and the NYSE listing standards.
+We adopted a Nominating and Corporate Governance Committee charter, which details the principal functions of the Nominating and Corporate Governance Committee, including:

-- identifying and recommending to the full Board of Directors qualified candidates for election as directors and recommending nominees for election as directors at the Annual Meeting of stockholders; - developing and recommending to the Board of Directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the Board of Directors, including board size and composition, and committee composition and structure; - recommending to the Board of Directors nominees for each committee of the Board of Directors; - annually facilitating the assessment of the Board of Directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing the Board of Directors' evaluation of management.
+• identifying and recommending to the full Board of Directors qualified candidates for election as directors and recommending nominees for election as directors at the Annual Meeting of stockholders;

+- developing and recommending to the Board of Directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the Board of Directors, including board size and composition, and committee composition and structure; - recommending to the Board of Directors nominees for each committee of the Board of Directors; - annually facilitating the assessment of the Board of Directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - · overseeing the Board of Directors' evaluation of management.

-In identifying and recommending nominees for directors, the Nominating and Corporate Governance Committee may consider diversity of relevant experience, expertise and background.
+In identifying and recommending nominees for directors, the Nominating and Corporate Governance Committee may consider, among other factors, diversity of relevant experience, expertise and background.

-During the fiscal year ended December 31, 2015, the Nominating and Corporate Governance Committee met four times, including telephonic meetings.
+During the fiscal year ended December 31, 2017, the Nominating and Corporate Governance Committee met twice, including telephonic meetings.